valderpan/Bioinformatics-scripts-in-fafu-cgb/Comparative_genomics/README.md

-## Script for comparative genomics analysis
+## Scripts for comparative genomics analysis